 1. Seed Round

-The graph shows the probability of a company receiving funding of given size depending on whether or not they market themselves as using AI.
-For data consistency, we took under consideration US companies below 500 employees that received the seed round since the beginning of 2017.
+The graph shows the probability of a company receiving funding of a given size.
+It’s depending on whether or not they market themselves as using AI.
+For data consistency, we took under consideration US companies below 500 employees.
+Ones, that received the seed round since the beginning of 2017.

 As you can see, AI companies clearly dominate $2-$5M range while non-ai startups raise more $100-500k seed rounds.
 When calculating range-based average funding, it turns out, AI startups receive 28% higher average seed rounds than their non-ai based peers. ($1.6M vs $1.25M).